Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Multiple Hypothesis Testing with Correlated Test Statistics

-Figure \ref{figCauchyPvalsAR} illustrates the fact that while the dependence between the individual test statistics $X_i$ can affect the null distribution of the GCC test statistic, the impact of the dependence is marginal on the tail.
-We simulate a vector of $d$ test statistics $\bm{X}$ from a $d$-variate normal distribution with correlation matrix $\bm{\Sigma}$, \textit{i.e.}, $N_d(\bm{0}, \bm{\Sigma})$ with $\bm{\Sigma} = (\sigma_{ij})$ and $d = 300$.
-The diagonal elements $\sigma_{ii}=1$ for all $i=1,\ldots,d$ and the off-diagonal elements $\sigma_{ij} = \theta^{\abs{i-j}}$ for $i \neq j$, with $\theta = 0.2, 0.4, 0.6,$ $0.8, 0.90, 0.95$.
-The simulation is repeated $10^7$ times.
-For each draw, we calculate the GCC test statistic \eqref{eqCauchyStatistic} and its corresponding $p$-value \eqref{eqCauchyPval}.
-The histogram of the $10^7$ GCC $p$-values is displayed in Figure \ref{figCauchyPvalsAR}.
-For a low level of autocorrelation (i.e., $\theta=0.2$), the distribution of the $p$-values is close to a uniform distribution.
-When the level of autocorrelation is higher, there is a pothole in the middle and a bump at the end of the histogram, but whatever the strength of the autoregressive parameter, the percentage of the GCC $p$-values in the first bin is always around $5$\% as is ensured by the limit result in \eqref{eq:wFWER}.
+Figure \ref{figCauchyPvalsAR} illustrates that while the dependence among individual test statistics may affect the null distribution of the GCC test statistic \eqref{eqCauchyStatistic}, its influence on the tail is minimal.
+To illustrate this point, we simulate a vector of test statistics $\bm{X}$ from a $d$-variate normal distribution with correlation matrix $\bm{\Sigma}$, \textit{i.e.}, $N_d(\bm{0}, \bm{\Sigma})$ with $\bm{\Sigma} = (\sigma_{ij})$ and $d = 300$.
+The diagonal elements $\sigma_{ii}=1$ for all $i=1,\ldots,d$ and the off-diagonal elements $\sigma_{ij} = \theta^{\abs{i-j}}$ for $i \neq j$, where $\theta$ takes the values of $0.2, 0.4, 0.8, 0.95$.
+We repeat the simulation $10^7$ times, and calculate two-sided $p$-values, the GCC test \eqref{eqCauchyStatistic} and the GCC $p$-value \eqref{eqCauchyPval} for each draw.
+The histogram of the $10^7$ GCC $p$-values is plotted in Figure \ref{figCauchyPvalsAR}.
+When the autocorrelation is low (i.e., $\theta=0.2$), the distribution of $p$-values resembles a uniform distribution.
+As the autocorrelation increases, a pothole in the middle and a bump at the end of the histogram appear.
+However, regardless of magnitude of the autoregressive parameter, the percentage of $p$-values falling into the first bin remains consistently around $5$\%, as guaranteed by the limit result described in \eqref{eq:wFWER}.